 Reviewing your credit reports is a crucial part of avoiding errors and preventing identity theft.
 Those reports contain the raw information that goes into your credit scores, and bad information can lead to lower credit scores.

-In the past, it was not as easy to get this information for free.
-Consumers had to purchase reports or qualify based on certain activity within the credit report (such as being denied for a loan based on your score).
-Some states required that residents periodically be entitled to a free report, but federal law now makes it nationwide.
+In the past, it was harder to get that information for free.
+You had to purchase reports or qualify based on certain activities based on the credit report (such as being denied for a loan based on your score).
+Some states required that residents periodically be entitled to a free report, but federal law makes it official nationwide.

-The nation’s credit reporting agencies have teamed up and built a website that you should use to get your free credit report.
-The site is www.annualcreditreport.com.
-Once there, you'll answer a series of questions, and you can choose which reports to view.
-You can also call 877-322-8228 and request a copy of your credit reports by phone.
+Once there, answer a series of questions to verify your identity, and select which reports to view.
+You can also call 877-322-8228 to request a copy of your credit reports by phone.

-If you don't need all three at once, use some strategy to monitor your credit throughout the year.
+You may not need all three reports at once, and a staggered approach helps you monitor your credit throughout the year.

-You certainly can get all three at once, but some people only order one credit report at a time.
-That allows them to come back in a few months and order another report from a different credit agency.
-If anything has changed over those months (an attempt at identity theft, for example), the problem will be caught without the need to wait until next year.
+You certainly can order all three reports at once, but it might make more sense to order one credit report at a time.
+Doing so allows you to order another report from a different credit agency every few months.
+If anything has changed over those months (an attempt at identity theft, for example), you can catch the problem without waiting a full year.

 Contacting the Credit Agencies Directly